qodesmith/datepicker/README.md

 | Method | Description |
 | ------ | ----------- |
 | `.setDate` | Allows you to programmatically select a date on the calendar.
 It takes a JavaScript date object as it's only argument.
 E.x.: `picker.setDate(new Date(2099, 0, 5))` |
 | `.remove` | Performs cleanup.
-Will remove various event listeners and mutation observers _only_ for the instance it's called on.
+Will remove various event listeners _only_ for the instance it's called on.
 So if there are multiple Datepickers on the page, the others will be unaffected.

 ## Properties & Values